dentarg/auth0-blog/_posts/2017-03-07-serverless-development-reimagined-with-the-new-webtask-editor.markdown

 ![CLI support](https://cdn.auth0.com/webtask/assets/images/from-cli.gif)

 ## Go try it!
 The new Webtask Editor is an amazing tool for Serverless development.
 It will let you instantly go from idea => code => running.
 Not only do you get a rich browser based authoring experience, but you get a tool to secure, test, and debug your code.
 Go get started playing with the Webtask editor now [webtask.io/make](https://webtask.io/make?utm_source=auth0.com&utm_medium=blog&utm_campaign=webtask_editor_launch).
+Also check out our documentation at [webtask.io/docs/editor](https://webtask.io/docs/editor?utm_source=auth0.com&utm_medium=blog&utm_campaign=webtask_editor_launch).